isabella232/OneScriptLang/docs/Macro.md

 `string` | a string value
 `enum` | an enumerator value
 `object` | an object
-`void` | used to dfine the absence of a value (for example a method with no return value)
+`void` | used to define the absence of a value (for example a method with no return value)

 Examples of a data declaration are as follows:
 ```